 Seqwater delivers a safe, secure and reliable water supply to South East Queensland, as well as providing essential flood mitigation services and managing catchment health.
 We also provide water for irrigation to about 1,200 farmers and offer community recreation facilities enjoyed by more than 2.5 million people each year.

 Seqwater is one of Australia’s largest water businesses with the most geographically spread and diverse asset base of any capital city water authority.
 Our operations extend from the New South Wales border to the base of the Toowoomba ranges and north to Gympie.

-We manage more than $10 billion of water supply assets - including the SEQ Water Grid - and the natural catchments of the region’s major water supply sources.
+We manage up to $12 billion of water supply assets - including the SEQ Water Grid - and the natural catchments of the region’s major water supply sources.
 This includes dams, weirs, conventional water treatment plants and climate resilient sources of water through the Gold Coast Desalination Plant and the Western Corridor Recycled Water Scheme.
-A 600 kilometre reverse flow pipeline network enables drinking water to be transported to where it is needed most, from the Sunshine Coast to Greater Brisbane, to Redlands and south to the Gold Coast.
+A 600 kilometre reverse flow pipeline network enables drinking water to be transported around the region, from the Sunshine Coast to Greater Brisbane, to Redlands and south to the Gold Coast.

 Seqwater also manages recreation facilities at our dams, lakes and parks that provide more than 50% of the green space in SEQ outside of national parks.